 Full Accrual Basis of Accounting Accrual basis of accounting recognizes the financial effects of transactions in the period(s) in which they occur irrespective of when the cash has been received or paid.
 It requires that tangible capital assets be reported on the balance sheet (Statement of Financial Position) at historical cost and expensed (amortized) in the annual results of operations over their estimated useful lives.
+Changes Public Sector Accounting Board (PSAB) Handbook - Conceptual Framework: The new Conceptual Framework was issued in the CPA Canada Public Sector Accounting Handbook (PSA Handbook) on December 1, 2022.
+The Conceptual Framework will be effective for fiscal years beginning on or after April 1, 2026. - Financial Instruments and the Statement of Remeasurement Gains and Losses: Effective for fiscal years beginning on or after April 1, 2022 (2023 calendar year for municipalities).
+Four standards to be adopted simultaneously: - o PS 1201 Financial Statement Presentation - PS 2601 Foreign Currency Translation - o PS 3041 Portfolio Investments - PS 3450 Financial Instruments - Asset Retirement Obligations: New PS3280 Asset Retirement Obligations is effective for fiscal years beginning on or after April 1, 2022 (2023 calendar year for municipalities).
+Changes to 2023 FIR to reflect changes in effect for the 2023 calendar year.
 Reporting of Loans from Reserve Funds in the Financial Information Return (FIR) Loans from reserve funds are not included in the totals for schedules 70 and 74.
 Section 2500.08 of the PSA Handbook requires that financial transactions in individual funds are to be combined and any inter-fund balances and transactions eliminated.
-Reporting of Capital Grants Capital grants are reported directly in the consolidated statement of operations on Schedule 12 columns 5 & 6.
+Reporting of Capital Grants Capital grants are reported directly in the consolidated statement of operations on Schedule 12 columns 5, 6 & 7.
 Reporting of Provincial Gasoline Tax Revenue Provincial gasoline tax revenues are reported in the consolidated statement of operations: revenue, as a Conditional grant for Transit services if the gasoline tax revenues were utilized during the Year.
-Report Provincial Gas Tax revenue on Schedule 12 under the transit sub-function, except for deferred revenue earned which should be reported in Schedule 60.
+Report Provincial Gas Tax revenue on Schedule 12 under the transit sub-function.
+If the Provincial Gas Tax revenue has not been used in the current year, it should be reported in Schedule 60 (Obligatory Reserve Fund/Deferred Revenue column 1).
 Reserve Funds established to retain provincial gasoline tax revenues are reported as deferred revenue on Schedule 60 (Schedule 60 lines 0860 & 5690 column 1).
-Reporting of Canada Community-Building Fund (CCBF) (formally known as Federal Gasoline Tax) Revenue Canada Community-Building Fund (formerly known as Federal gasoline tax) revenues are reported in the consolidated statement of operations: revenue, on Schedule 12 column 6 as a conditional grant if the CCBM revenues were utilized during the year, except for deferred revenue earned which should be reported in Schedule 60.
+Reporting of Canada Community-Building Fund (CCBF) (formally known as Federal Gasoline Tax) Revenue Canada Community-Building Fund (formerly known as Federal gasoline tax) revenues are reported in the consolidated statement of operations: revenue, on Schedule 12 column 6 as a conditional grant if the CCBM revenues were utilized during the year.
 The Federal grants are to be used across several project categories to address local priorities.
 Information on the eligible project categories can be found at Infrastructure Canada - The Canada Community-Building Fund.
+If the Canada Community-Building Fund revenue has not been used in the current year, it should be reported in Schedule 60 (Obligatory Reserve Fund/Deferred Revenue column 1).
 Reserve Funds established to retain Canada Community-Building Fund (Federal gasoline tax) revenues are reported as deferred revenue on Schedule 60 (Schedule 60 lines 0862 & 5691 column 1).
 Reserves, Reserve Funds, and Deferred Revenue Reserves and reserve funds are comprised of funds set aside for specific purposes by Council and funds set aside for specific purposes by legislation, regulation or agreement.
-For financial reporting purposes, reserve funds set aside by legislation, regulation or agreement are reported as deferred revenue, a liability, on the Consolidated Statement of Financial Position.
-Other reserve funds and reserves are balances within the accumulated surplus.
+For financial reporting purposes, reserve funds set aside by legislation, regulation or agreement are obligatory reserve funds and are reported as deferred revenue, a liability, on the Consolidated Statement of Financial Position.
+Other discretionary reserve funds and reserves are balances within the accumulated surplus.
 Reserve Fund: